external-mirrors/phoenix/README.md

 ### Replacing the Xorg server
 The Xorg server will always support more features of the X11 protocol and wider range of hardware (especially older ones).

+### Legacy visuals
+Only `TrueColor` visual will be supported, no monochrome monitors.
+It will be possible to render to arbitrary outputs, but the middle layer would have to convert the image from `TrueColor` to the output format.

 ### Multiple _screens_
 Multiple displays (monitors) are going to be supported but not X11 screens.